 - Avoid air travel and diving when you have a cold, a sinus infection, or allergy symptoms.

 If your ear hurts when you pull on your earlobe or push on the tiny flap that closes it, you probably have this outer ear infection.
 You get it when water trapped in your ear canal begins to breed germs.
 You ear might get red, swollen, or itch and leak pus.
 It isn’t contagious.
 To avoid it, keep your ears dry during and after swimming.
 You doctor will probably prescribe antibiotic ear drops to clear it up.
+Learn more about swimmer's ear.

 Middle Ear Infection

 A cold, allergies, or a sinus infection can block the tubes in your middle ear.
 When fluid builds up and gets infected, your doctor will call it otitis media.
 This is the most common cause of ear pain.
 If your doctor thinks the cause is a bacteria, she may prescribe antibiotics.
 If not, then she may recommend a decongestant allergy treatment with an antihistamine and a nasal steroid.
 Let her know if your pain doesn’t improve or returns.
 If it isn’t treated, a middle ear infection can spread or cause hearing loss.
+Learn more about ear infection treatments.

 You may feel pain in your ears even when the source is somewhere else in your body, like a toothache.
 That’s because the nerves in your face and neck pass very close to your inner ear.
 Doctors call this type of pain that starts in one area but is felt in another “referred pain.”

 The temporomandibular joint, or TMJ, is the “hinge” of your jaw that sits directly below your ears.
 You might get TMJ pain from grinding your teeth, or it could be a symptom of arthritis.
 The ache in your ears or face comes after you chew, talk, or yawn.
 To treat it, take over-the-counter pain medicine and put warm compresses on your jaw.
 Try not to clench your teeth.
 You may benefit from using a mouth guard when you sleep.
 This can help ease the tension that causes ear pain.
 Eating soft foods will help, too.
+Learn more about causes of jaw pain.

 Some causes of ear pain can be serious such as tumors or infections, including cellulitis or shingles.
 If your ear pain is severe, doesn’t go away within a few days of home treatment, or comes with a high fever or sore throat, or you get a new rash, visit your doctor right away for treatment and to rule out something more serious.